apache/geode/Technology-FAQ.md

 ## What’s Geode leader election algorithm ?

 The oldest non-admin member in the cluster is the leader or in Geode's terminology the coordinator.
 If this node crash or leave the system, the next oldest non-admin member becomes the coordinator.

-## What’s Geode’s relation with GemFire XD ?
-Is GemFire XD going OSS soon ?

-## How does Geode compare to ... ?